Define your personal style

 Art Deco

-bold geometry, rich colors, lacquered surfaces and mirrors
+Bold geometry, deep colours, lacquered surfaces and mirrors exude luxury and glamour.

 Coastal